Skip to Content

 So, all these things came together to inspire our new art project.
 To make your own, this is what you’ll need:

 Once you have your dried flowers, you are ready to start assembling.
 Position the rock “vases” onto your card stock evenly-spaced along the bottom and place the flower petals as you would like them.
-We chose to do three flowers in each vase but a single flower also looks really nice.
+Arrange the pressed flower petals above the stems—three per rock looked great for ours, but there are so many different ways you can style it.

 Add the craft glue to the back side of the petal and stick to the top of each stem.
 Apply a little pressure but be careful not to over press the flowers.
 Once the glue had dried we applied a thin coat of Mod Podge to the pressed flower petals with a fine paint brush.
 This gave the petals a subtle shine but also helped to preserve the structure and colour of the petals.
 Avoid getting Mod Podge on the paper as it will wrinkle the paper when it dries.